 Nocturnal means that your bunny prefers to be awake and active during the nighttime.
 While rabbits are often active at night, it’s usually because they perceive that time to be less dangerous than daylight hours because they have excellent night vision and a natural ability to hide in darkness.

-So what are animals that are primarily active during the day called?
+What animals are primarily active during the day called?

 Animals that are primarily active during the daylight hours are referred to as diurnal.
 These are animals that seek the safety of daylight.
 On our little farm, the best example of diurnal animals are chickens, ducks, and guineas.